SimonBiggs/scriptedforms/example/example/detailed.md

 </section-start>

-Whenever a jupyterlab services session is started code within the start sections is run first.

-If you reopen or update the form template without restarting the kernel this code will not re-run however a button will appear that will allow you to manually re-run the code if need be.

 As can be seen from this code there are already a few namespaces included by default within the Python session.
 Some of these are for convenience, some are required for the proper running of the form.
 The code that is run at boot of